-We assume in this paper familiarity with the basic functionality of proof assistants, but do not assume deep knowledge of a particular proof assistant - the reader should know what tactics and proofs states are, for instance, but they need not know the behavior of specific tactics in Coq or Lean.
+We assume in this paper familiarity with the basic functionality of proof assistants, but do not assume deep knowledge of a particular proof assistant - the reader should know what tactics and proof states are, for instance, but they need not know the behavior of specific tactics in Rocq or Lean.
 This section briefly reviews how we use common terms such as these.

 A proof assistant is a programming environment that helps users write mechanized (i.e., machinechecked) proofs.
 Proof assistant users could write proof terms by hand, but more commonly, they might instead construct proof terms by applying a series of tactics.
-Consider this example in Coq:
+Consider this example in Rocq:

+'''

-Lemma add\0\l : forall (n : nat), 0 + n = n.
+Lemma add_0_1 : forall (n : nat), 0 + n = n.

 Proof. intros. simpl. reflexivity.
 Qed.

+'''

 The code between the Proof and Qed is a proof script, and the intros, simpl, and reflexivity within are tactics.
-A user would likely write this proof script incrementally; at each step marked with a period, they can evaluate the proof to this point and see what goal they should prove next.
-The goal is visually presented to the user as a proof state.
+A user would likely write this proof script incrementally; they can evaluate the proof at intermediate points and see what goal they should prove next.
+The goal is visually presented to the user as part of the proof state.

 Zooming out beyond individual proof scripts, a proof development consists roughly of definitions, lemmas, and their proofs.
 Definitions describe the structures under discussion.
 Lemmas are the facts being proven about these structures.
 (Some lemmas are labeled theorems, propositions, corollaries, etc.; we use the term "lemma" generically for all of these.)
-We call the union of the definitions and the lemma statements the specification of a development.
+We refer to the union of the definitions and the lemma statements as the specification of a development.